-Peripheral Artery Disease or PAD is when the arteries in the legs become stiff or narrow due to plaque build-up and block the flow of blood and oxygen from the heart.
-PAD is sometimes called Leg Artery Disease and can cause discomfort anywhere in the legs between the hips down to the upper feet when walking.
+Peripheral artery disease (PAD) occurs when the arteries in the legs become stiff or narrow due to plaque build-up and block the flow of blood and oxygen from the heart.
+PAD is sometimes called "leg artery disease" and can cause discomfort anywhere in the legs between the hips down to the upper feet when walking.
 It may even lead to limb loss, heart attack or stroke.

-Peripheral Artery Disease is more likely to develop as you age, and the risk increases with the presence of diabetes, obesity, high blood pressure and high cholesterol.
-Living a healthy lifestyle is the best way to prevent the onset of PAD quit smoking, exercise by walking several times a week, eat a healthy diet and maintain an ideal body weight, manage diabetes and take measures to lower your blood pressure and cholesterol.
+Peripheral artery disease is more likely to develop with age, and the risk increases with the presence of diabetes, obesity, high blood pressure and high cholesterol.
+Living a healthy lifestyle, with nutrition and exercise and without smoking, is the best way to prevent the onset of PAD.

 A routine physical exam which includes listening to the heartbeat, taking blood pressure and asking about medical history may indicate the potential presence of PAD.
-If you fall into a high-risk category, your doctor may take your pulse behind the knees or on the feet.
-If PAD is suspected, an Ankle-Brachial Index may be performed which compares the blood pressure in the arms and legs, and a cholesterol test may be recommended.
+If a patient falls into a high-risk category, the doctor may take a pulse behind the knees or on the feet.
+If PAD is suspected, an ankle-brachial index may be performed which compares the blood pressure in the arms and legs, and a cholesterol test may be recommended.

-How your NYM physician treats PAD depends on the severity of the condition and ranges from lifestyle changes (ie - smoking cessation, exercise) to medications (ie to lower cholesterol or blood pressure) to surgery.
+Treatment depends on the severity of the condition and ranges from lifestyle changes (smoking cessation, exercise) to medications (to lower cholesterol or blood pressure) to surgery.

-• Angioplasty and Stenting this is a less invasive procedure where a surgeon inserts a long, thin tube called a catheter through a small puncture site in the groin.
+- Angioplasty and Stenting: a less invasive procedure where a surgeon inserts a long, thin tube called a catheter through a small puncture site in the groin.
 It is guided through the blood vessels and into the affected artery where it first takes a picture (angiogram) and then another catheter is inserted with a tiny balloon that inflates and deflates, flattening the plaque against the walls of the artery.
 Finally, a stent is inserted to hold the artery open.

-• Endarterectomy this is when a surgeon makes an incision and removes the plaque that has built up inside the inner lining of the artery
+Endarterectomy: A surgeon makes an incision and removes the plaque that has built up inside the inner lining of the artery.

-• Bypass this is when a surgeon creates a detour around a blocked artery, allowing for free passage of blood and oxygen
+- Bypass: A surgeon creates a detour around a blocked artery, allowing for free passage of blood and oxygen.

 For more information on these procedures, talk to one of our surgeons by calling 718.780.3288.